Sustainable Palm (Kernel) Oil

 Highest possible transparency

-In 2018 we launched a project to trace our palm (kernel) oil-based raw materials further upstream than our Tier 1 suppliers, all the way back to the refineries and mills.
-The project objective is to maximize transparency in our palm (kernel) oil supply chain, identify sustainability “hot spots”, and provide targeted support for local projects.
-Our largest raw material suppliers (Tier 1) are integrated into the project, meaning we already know the origin of 94% of our purchasing volume for palm (kernel) oil-based raw materials.
-The majority of our palm (kernel) oil-based raw materials (derivatives) originate from Indonesia (54%), including Sumatra and Borneo, and Malaysia (42%).
-Other sourcing regions include Thailand and Colombia (4%).
+Only if we know our supply chain well can we effectively implement our sustainability criteria and respond to new challenges.
+This makes transparency the key to effective engagement.
+We therefore strive to work very closely with our suppliers to trace the raw materials we use right back to their source.
+As part of the “Action for Sustainable Derivatives“ (ASD) initiative, each year we trace back our palm (kernel) oil-based raw materials to the level of refineries, mills and plantations.
+The project objective is to maximize transparency in our palm supply chain, identify sustainability “hot spots”, and provide targeted support for local projects.
+Our largest raw material suppliers (Tier 1) are integrated into the project, meaning we already know the origin of 99.6% of our purchasing volume for palm based raw materials.
+The majority of our palm based raw materials originate from Indonesia (57%), including Sumatra and Borneo, and Malaysia (40%).
+Other sourcing regions include Thailand and Colombia (3%).

 Sustainable transformation in the cultivation regions

-Furthermore, together with the specialty chemicals company Evonik and the WWF we are promoting sustainable development through a major joint landscape project in the Malaysian region of Tabin, in Sabah on the island of Borneo.
-The aim of the program is sustainable palm oil production and an end to deforestation.
-To achieve this, by 2025 all palm oil farmers and a total area of 20,000 hectares will be certified according to the internationally recognized RSPO standard.
-Additionally, we are working with Evonik and WWF to protect wildlife habitats in Tabin, since this region is home to many endangered species.
-The aim is to stabilize the populations of endangered species such as the rare Borneo elephant and the orangutan over the next five years.
+• Together with WWF and our supplier Evonik we are promoting sustainable development through a joint landscape project in the Malaysian region of Tabin, in Sabah on the island of Borneo.
+The aim of the program is to foster sustainable palm oil production and to end deforestation.
+To achieve this, by 2026 mid-sized palm oil farmers and a total area of 15,000 hectares will be certified according to the internationally recognized RSPO standard.

 Further commitment

 Beiersdorf is closely involved in both the RSPO and the Forum for Sustainable Palm Oil (FONAP) in order to promote an end-to-end sustainable palm (kernel) oil economy.
 The RSPO Principles define a responsible minimum industry standard, while FONAP is strongly committed to environmental and local community concerns through advanced certification criteria.
-These include: